libssh2/libssh2/docs/libssh2_channel_close.md

 Close an active data channel.
-In practice this means sending an SSH_MSG_CLOSE packet to the remote host which serves as instruction that no further data will be sent to it.
+In practice this means sending an SSH_MSG_CLOSE packet to the remote host which serves as instruction that no further data is sent to it.
 The remote host may still send data back until it sends its own close message in response.
 To wait for the remote end to close its connection as well, follow this command with libssh2_channel_wait_closed(3).